abrasive/shairport/README.md

 Building And Installing
 ---------------------
 If you wish to install Shairport Sync on OpenWrt, Arch or Fedora platforms, please follow the appropriate instructions below.
 Otherwise follow the General Build Instructions.
-Then, when the progam has been installed, refer to the section on Configuring Shairport Sync that follows.
+Then, when the program has been installed, refer to the section on Configuring Shairport Sync that follows.

 **OpenWrt:**
 If you're interested in Shairport Sync for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt.
 OpenWrt doesn't support the IQaudIO Pi-DAC.